CBIIT/bento-docs/source/configuration/program-detail-page.md

 ### Configuring the Page Title, Page Subtitle and Breadcrumb

-1. Open `$(src)/bento-frontend/src/bento/programDetailData.js`.
+1. Open `$(src)/packages/bento-frontend/src/bento/programDetailData.js`.
 2. Under `pageTitle`:
 	* Set the field `label` to the Page Title of your choice.
-	* Set the field `datafield` to the GraphQl API query that returns the Page Title.
+	* Set the field `dataField` to the GraphQl API query that returns the Page Title.
 3. Under pageSubTitle:
-	* Set the field `datafield` to the GraphQL API query that will return the Page Subtitle.
+	* Set the field `dataField` to the GraphQL API query that will return the Page Subtitle.
 4. Under `breadCrumb`:
 	* Set the field `label` to the Breadcrumb text of your choice.
 	* Set the field `link` to the internal link to be embedded in your Breadcrumb.